pzemtsov/pzemtsov.github.io/_posts/2014-05-07-from-macros-to-templates.md

 Conclusions
 -----------

-Using templates for meta-programming is not that bad.
+Using templates for meta-programming isn't that bad.
 Effectively we are replacing loops with recursion, which is not the most intuitive thing to do.
-However, resulting code is quite small, more flexible and, most important, it is efficient.
+However, the resulting code is quite small, more flexible and, most important, it is efficient.
 A powerful function inlining engine that is built into the **C++** compiler makes the generated machine code identical to that of macro version.